• Skip to main content

 • Baked Eggs with Winter Vegetables Recipe Notes

-One thing that’s been surprising to me about how I’ve approached the Minimalist Foodie Challenge is my take on breakfast.
-I’m not a terribly big breakfast food fan, and other than my pregnancies and the handful of times I’ve done a Whole 30, I’ve pretty much just passed on the whole ordeal.
+I’m not a terribly big breakfast food fan, and other than my pregnancies and the handful of times I’ve attempted a special diet, I’ve pretty much just passed on the whole ordeal.
 I’ll have a smoothie some days and coffee every day (because duh) but the rest of it just always seemed like a hassle.
 I’d rather eat lunch at 11 am than go through the bother of preparing breakfast.
 But in my quest to embrace diversity, I’ve found a surprising amount of joy in my first meal of the day, especially when it’s a hot meal.
 I’ll admit that I still skip it from time-to-time, but if I keep whipping up things like these baked eggs with winter vegetables, it just might become a permanent habit.

 I love an easy and fast hot breakfast, especially one with fresh vegetables.
 This easy recipe for baked eggs with winter vegetables is perfect for cold winter mornings.
 With a little weekend prep, this recipe is ready in less than 5 minutes.